An unknottedness result for noncompact self shrinkers: Proof of Theorem

-Now consider those future surviving caps which $\gamma$ intersects an even number of times, again focusing on one of them and denoting it again by $C$.
+Now consider those future surviving caps which (a connected component in $U$) of $\gamma$ intersects an even number of times, again focusing on one of them and denoting it again by $C$.
 In the horn case, $\gamma$ must intersect $D$ an even number of times because it intersects $C$ an even number of times (so every time $\gamma$ goes past $C$ into $D$, it must come back), so as before the mod 2 intersection number is preserved.
 In the neck case, one can see arguing as above that $\gamma$ much intersect the far opposing cap and the neck both an even or odd number of times since it intersects $C$ an even number of times, giving that the mod 2 intersection number is again preserved under surgery like before.
-As above then one applies this at every such cap $C$. $ $

-Repeating the argument for subsequent surgery times gives us that for any such $\gamma$ $\widehat{S}_t$ will always intersect $\gamma$ in an odd number of points.
-Since the domains $\widehat{R_{out, in}}$ are simply connected and $A^\epsilon$ is a graph over $A$, such a $\gamma$ certainly exists giving us the conclusion of item (3).
+As above then one applies this at every such cap $C$.
+Repeating the argument for subsequent surgery times gives us that for any such $\gamma$ $\widehat{S}_t$ will always intersect $\gamma$ in an odd number of points. \end{pf}